Priyanka651/Cloud-computing-/README.md

    ![alt text](https://github.com/Priyanka651/Cloud-computing-/blob/main/images/4.png?raw=true)

    * Linux Configuration
- Update .profile by using  any given code then run profile  in command prompt by using .~/.profile
+ Update .profile by using  given code then run profile  in command prompt by using .~/.profile